 So many fishermen in the sea

 With so many fishing charters and party boats in Myrtle Beach, there has to be a way to vet the list just a bit.
-The following companies come highly recommended in Liz and Charlie Mitchell’s “Myrtle Beach: A Guide to South Carolina’s Grand Strand,” published by Channel Lake in 2010.
-Of course you could run a Google search and come up with dozens more.
+The following companies and fishing guides come highly recommended in Liz and Charlie Mitchell’s “Myrtle Beach: A Guide to South Carolina’s Grand Strand,” published by Channel Lake in 2010.
+Of course, you could run a Google search and come up with dozens more.

 Calabash Fishing Fleet specializes in party boats, and Captain Robert offers two half-day options, mornings or afternoons, and a full-day option that leaves at 7 a.m. and gets back at 6 p.m.
 He supplies the bait, tackle and ice for your catch.
 Find him at 9945 Nance Street in Calabash NC, (910) 575-0017.